eclypse13/fullstackopen/Part 0/Exercise 4/new-note-diagram.md

     Client->>Server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate Server
     Server->>Client: The JSON file
-    Note right of Server: The server sends JSON containing the new note if it has been saved. deactivate Server
+    Note left of Server: The server sends JSON containing the new note if it has been saved. deactivate Server
 ```